mythril-forge/vanilla-spells/spells/level-5/wall-of-light.md

 The wall blocks line of sight, but creatures and objects can pass through it.
 It emits bright light out to 120 feet and dim light for an additional 120 feet.

-When the wall appears, each creature in its area must make a Constitution saving throw.
+When the wall appears, each creature in its area must make a Constitution Saving Throw.
 On a failed save, a creature takes `4d8` radiant damage, and it is **blinded** for 1 minute.
 On a successful save, it takes half as much damage and isn't **blinded**.
-A **blinded** creature can make a Constitution saving throw at the end of each of its turns, ending the effect on itself on a success.
+A **blinded** creature can make a Constitution Saving Throw at the end of each of its turns, ending the effect on itself on a success.

 A creature that ends its turn in the wall's area takes `4d8` radiant damage.